 Published between 1989 and 1996, Vietnam Generation served as a premier source of essays, artwork, poetry and other materials for the field of Vietnam War studies.
 When the journal ceased publication, the Vietnam Generation archives were sent to the Connelly Library Department of Special Collections.
 Vietnam Generation is now part of The Connelly Library’s renowned Imaginative Representations of the Vietnam War Collection.

 FIRE: Forum for International Research in Education is an international, peer-reviewed publication promoting interdisciplinary scholarship on the use of internationally comparative data for evidence-based and innovative change in educational systems, schools, and classrooms worldwide.
 FIRE publishes articles, book reviews, research essays and bibliographies three times per year.
 Some issues are thematic.
 Except for book reviews and bibliographies, all manuscripts submitted to FIRE are blind peer-reviewed.
 Theoretical and methodological pluralism is welcomed and encouraged by the journal editor, editorial team, and advisory board.
 FIRE is indexed in EBSCO's Academic Search Premier and in Google Scholar.

 The Arbitration Law Review is a student-edited publication done in a law review format.
 The Arbitration Law Review is a unique publication among those which cover dispute resolution, in that it is currently the only scholarly legal journal dedicated to covering both U.S. domestic and international developments in arbitration and other dispute resolution procedures.
-The Review publishes scholarly articles resulting from an annual symposium, as well as student pieces on recent case law and legislative enactments, along with book reviews.
+The Review publishes scholarly articles resulting from an annual symposium, as well as student pieces on recent case law, legislative enactments, arbitral decisions, and reviews of current dispute resolution literature.

 The U.S. Supreme Court continues to show substantial interest in the law of arbitration and to favor this form of adjudication.
 State and federal courts generally embrace alternative means of resolving disputes.
 Arbitration, mediation, and negotiation are now a genuine part of the U.S. legal system and law practice.
 Additionally, arbitration has become critical to global commerce, and mediation is used in many countries to avoid litigation.
 The Review fulfills the need for the professional discussion of developments in these areas.